JulianKemmerer/PipelineC/docs/pypeline_guide.md

   in the design hierarchy).
 - Any number of functions may read it.
 - `Wire[T]` is **not** a register — it carries no value across clock cycles.
+- No `global` statement is needed.
+Inside the module that declares it, a wire's name always *is* the wire: `w = ...` writes it and `w` reads it.
+- The name is therefore reserved in that module.
+You cannot also use it for a local: a parameter, an annotated local (`w: uint8_t = ...`), a loop or comprehension variable, and so on.
+The same goes for the name of an imported module that declares wires.
+This is an error in both native sim (`GlobalWireNameError` at import) and elaboration (`ElaborationError`).
+Rename the local.
+- Outside its declaring module, the bare name means nothing special.
+A helper function in another file can have a local `w` without touching the wire; reach another module's wire as `module.w`.
+- Unpacking assignment writes wires like any other assignment:
+  `w, count = x, count + 1`.

 ### Reading and writing the same wire in its writer function